 Smidgen had a great couple of episodes about how to use spices, and the importance of the technique of blooming.

 Stella Culinary School is quite masculine, but their series on bread a while back really helped me when I was learning how to make sourdough.
 There is the science along with real-life application from a guy who’s knee-deep in the food industry but a fun presenter.

 Milk Street Radio is another chatty, fun podcast which jumps around geographically and has a Q&A section which often has some gems in.

 Farmerama had a great series on bread in Nov/Dec 2019.
 It took me through the whole life-cycle and highlighted practitioners who are passionately returning to sustainable agricultural models.
 I particularly enjoyed the episode titled The Miller is Missing.

 Farm Gate is another regenerative farming focused podcast, which often delves into psychological topics.
 I found the one on behavioural change very interesting.

 Moving on to more health-focused podcasts, there are two which have not left my feed for many years:

 Revolution Health Radio is a superb resource from Chris Kresser.
-I have gone to it many times to learn no-nonsense functional medicine-based views on so many health issues, such as sleep, biome, EMF, neural retraining, histamine….the list goes on.
+I have historically used it to learn no-nonsense functional medicine-based views on so many health issues, such as sleep, biome, EMF, neural retraining, histamine….the list goes on.
 His recent interview with the guy who heads up White Oak Pastures was a great listen.